Greater than stars or suns,

 in shaded summer linen,

-A game with numerous
+a game with numerous endings,

-Silhouetting the realm of chance
+silhouetting the realm of chance

 and fate

-;The sailors, resonant, lithe.
+;the sailors, resonant, lithe.

 Emily Isaacson